 - Layer 1/3 cup vanilla yogurt into the bottom each of 4 tall glasses.

 - Finally, alternate layers of fruit and granola with yogurt until glasses are filled to the top.

 - Serve parfaits immediately to keep granola crunchy.

 5. Sweet Chili Chicken Stir Fry

-Stir frys are one of the easiest healthy RV meals.
+Stir fry is one of the easiest healthy RV meals.
 Simply saute and steam your ingredients, serve with rice, and you have a hot, hearty meal!
-This recipe is so simple that you can easily substitute beef, pork, or tofu for chicken, or add any of your favorite veggies for extra nutrients.
+This recipe is so simple that you can easily substitute beef, pork, or tofu for chicken.
+You can also add any of your favorite veggies for extra nutrients.

 Borrowed from our friends at Budget Bytes.

 - 2 boneless, skinless chicken breasts (about 1.3 pounds total)